 Are you starting a business or considering any major investment in sales and marketing?
 If you are, it’s the perfect time to run your idea by a Fractional Chief Marketing Officer (CMO) for critical and impartial feedback.

-If you’re considering a website, an advertising campaign, any content marketing or SEO, developing a video or anything of a similar scale, a Fractional CMO will evaluate your situation and determine if you would benefit from the investment.
-Even hiring a new salesperson should be evaluated within the context of your readiness to benefit from the investment.
+If you’re considering a website, an advertising campaign, building a sales team, content marketing or SEO, developing a video or anything of a similar scale, a Fractional CMO will evaluate your situation and determine if you would benefit from the investment.

 Do you need to delegate sales and marketing leadership because you’re too busy?
 You might need a Fractional CMO to step into that leadership role on your behalf.

 Can You Justify an In-house Executive?

 Unless you’re investing $1 million+ per year on sales and marketing, you’re unlikely to justify a full-time executive.
-That’s why a part-time, Virtual or a Fractional CMO is often a more cost-effective option.
+That’s why a part-time, Virtual or Fractional CMO is often a more cost-effective option.

 What Does a Fractional CMO Do?

 Their role is to lead a company’s pre-marketing conversations and then their sales, marketing and commercialization program development.
 They ensure there’s a well-thought-out plan to grow your business that aligns with your company’s mission, vision, client needs and finances.

 The CMO typically develops the strategy and the team who drives sales.
-They help shape and control your messaging, develop sales and promotional programs, build budgets, forecasts and reporting systems to manage your risks and maximize your return on your marketing and business development investments.
+They help shape and control your messaging, develop sales and promotional programs, build budgets, forecasts and reporting systems to manage your risks and maximize the return on your marketing and business development investments.

 Why Hire a Fractional CMO?

 You engage a part-time or virtual executive to be part of your leadership team to make sure you’re balancing short-term and strategic investments.
 Your CMO will help you shift out of the all too common “random acts of marketing” approach; to build a purposeful, by-the-numbers sales and marketing program and make sure you’re investing in the right things at the right time to get results.

 Don’t Think You Can Afford it?